affan9431/Rideonix/README.md

-# 🚖 Ridenix - Full Stack Ride Booking App
+# 🚖 Rideonix - Full Stack Ride Booking App

 RideOnEx is a ride-booking web application that connects riders with nearby drivers.
 It features real-time location updates, OTP-based login, secure ride handling, and a built-in review system.